 New Jersey Online Gaming

-New Jersey had been seeking to legalize online gambling for the past few years.
+Prior to this, New Jersey had been seeking to legalize online gambling for several years.
 But those efforts fell short for a variety of reasons.

 Christie vetoed a different version of this bill in 2011, citing “legal and constitutional concerns” that the bill violated New Jersey’s Constitution, which only permits casino gambling in Atlantic City, and his opposition to supporting the horse racing industry through funds generated by online casinos.
 The new bill resolved both of the issues by removing the provision of $30 million in racing subsidies and obtaining expert opinions that as long as servers were based in Atlantic City, the Constitution wouldn’t be violated.